ruuda/noblit/docs/files.md

 on the heap.
 Noblit may do this, but identifying duplicates is not free, hence Noblit may store the same value twice.

 TODO: Persist a hash table of values too, to identify duplicates?
+Not really, can read heap at startup, although that does not scale, persistent hash table may be needed.